The Detering Gurfield Family Scholarship

 Research projects should be ongoing or completed, rather than proposed work.

 This scholarship was established by Ian Gurfield and Susan Detering, local Madison, WI business owners (Ian’s Pizza, Batch Bakehouse), world travelers, and lovers of nature.
 Susan grew up on a farm in Pennsylvania, graduated from Mt.
 Holyoke College, and spent nine years as a Grand Canyon River guide.
 Ian was raised in Brazil and Massachusetts, studied Philosophy and Economics at UMass Amherst, and has pursued entrepreneurial endeavors for the past 20 years.
 Together they have two rambunctious kids who love animals and outdoor adventures.

-Applicants will be notified of their selection in October 2019 and will be formally recognized during the Nelson Institute’s Winter Commencement Celebration and Recognition Ceremony in early December 2019.
+Applicants will be notified of their selection in April 2020 and will be formally recognized on Thursday, 30 April 2020 at the Nelson Institute’s Spring Commencement Celebration and Recognition Ceremony.